 Instead of pineapple juice, you can add lemon or lime juice to the batter, for a nice zingy kick.
 Or any other juice of your choice, I reckon orange juice is a good choice too.

-Otherwise, any other canned fruit should work here: pears and apples sound particularly good, I might have to give them a try too.
+Otherwise, any other canned fruit should work here: pears and apples sound particularly good, my Apple Upside Down Cake is so good!
 Do give this cake a try first though, you are in for a treat!

 If you’ve tried my NIGELLLA'S PINEAPPLE UPSIDE DOWN CAKE or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.

 Nigella's Pineapple Upside Down Cake, a classic dessert made with a few simple ingredients.
 The sponge is rich, buttery and so moist, and the pineapple slices and cherries add a nice texture, colour and taste.
 It's a great cake for every occasion, and it's so easy to make with little prep and effort.
 This homemade pineapple upside down cake is made from scratch, and it's so delicious, you will be making it again and again